 When the user keeps the Shift key pressed, the block marking mode is used.
 This way, all nodes between the selected node and the initial node are marked, and all others are unmarked.
 The initial node is changed every time a node is marked without the Shift key being pressed.
 This happens when any movement is done without Shift or Control being pressed, or when the space bar is pressed together with Control.

 Removing a Node with "Del"

-You can simply implement a K_ANY or KEYPRESS_CB and do:
+You can simply implement a K_ANY callback:

 '''

 int k_any(Ihandle self, int c)

 {

 if (c == K_DEL)

 {

 IupSetAttribute(self, "DELNODE", "MARKED");

 IupSetAttribute(self, "REDRAW", "");

-}

-return IUP_DEFAULT;

-}

 '''